centaurus22/ruhrpottmetaller-editor/docs/_includes/05-using.md

 * `del` deletes the concert from the database.
 It is therefore irrevocably deleted from the system.
 * `sold out` marks the concert as sold out.
 As a result, the corresponding concert exports are generated with the information that the concert is sold out.
 This affects this site and the [Export](#export) site.

-Every concert can be displayed in different colors:
+A concert can be displayed in different colors:
 * black: The concert is already marked as published.
 * blue: The concert has not yet been marked as published.
 * red: The concert has not yet been marked as published and will be within the next two weeks.
 If it is a festival (a concert with more than one day) it will be within the next 60 days.